RaphaelIT7/gmod-holylib/README.md

 Internally implemented and will set the values into the lua table.<br>

 #### any INetworkStringTable:\_\_index(string key)
-Internally seaches first in the metatable table for the key.<br>
+Internally searches first in the metatable table for the key.<br>
 If it fails to find it, it will search in the lua table before returning.<br>
 If you try to get multiple values from the lua table, just use `INetworkStringTable:GetTable()`.<br>